segmentio/segment-docs/src/connections/destinations/catalog/user_guiding/index.md

 ## Track

-If you're not familiar with the Segment Specs, take a look to understand what the [Track method](/docs/connections/spec/track/) does.
+If you're not familiar with the Segment Spec, take a look to understand what the [Track method](/docs/connections/spec/track/) does.
 An example call would look like:

 ```js
 analytics.track('Visited Products Page')